bonitasoft/bonita-doc/md/customize-living-application-layout.md

 ### Living application layout log 3 error 500 on loading

 This issue has been fixed in the 7.3.0 version ("[BS-14885] - Living application layout log 3 error 500 on loading").
-If you want to import a custom layout created with a UI Designer older than version 7.3.0 into an application working with Bonita 7.3.0 or greater, you have to perform the following steps to prevent the issue to occur:
+If you want to import a custom layout created with a UI Designer older than version 7.3.0 into an application working with Bonita 7.3.0 or greater, you have to perform the following steps to prevent the issue from occurring:

 1. Import the CustomLayout_7.2.x in UI Designer 7.3.3
 2. Export the default layout from Bonita Portal
 3. Import the default layout and confirm that custom widgets will be overwritten
 4. Open the CustomLayout_7.2.x Layout and remove the 3 variables _AuthorizeApplicationAPI_, _AuthorizeApplicationPageAPI_ and _AuthorizeApplicationMenuAPI_ (as shown below)
 Those variables are responsible of the SEVERE error logs on server.
-5. Select the iFrame widget and set the **reziseToContent** option to _yes_
+5. Select the iFrame widget and set the **reziseToContent** option to _yes_ (this option has been removed in 7.6.0, as the iframe is now resized using CSS)
 6. Save then Export the layout (feel free to rename the layout if you want)
 7. On Bonita Portal edit the layout and import the newly exported layout
 8. Confirm all messages